Table of Contents

-VoIP deployments continue to gather momentum, but enterprise users are faced with daunting challenges and considerations.
-Our research and review of the most prevalent expert level recommendations could be helpful to avoid unnecessary issues on the path to deployment.
+VoIP deployments continue to gather momentum, but enterprise users face daunting challenges and considerations.
+Our research and review of the most prevalent expert-level recommendations could help avoid unnecessary issues on the path to deployment.

-Are firewalls, IDSes, and VPNs optimized for voice and advanced security compliant?
-To maintain a proper level of security, network requirements for VOIP are necessarily advanced.
+Are firewalls, IDSes, and VPNs optimized for voice and advanced security compliance?
+Network requirements for VOIP are necessarily advanced to maintain a proper level of security.
 Your current or former traditional “static policy rules” are essentially inadequate for robust VoIP traffic control.
-Advanced protocols will dynamically allocate ports during call setup, requiring the opening and closing of ports at the security gateway on demand level.
-Inspection of VoIP traffic not only at the network layer, but also at the application level is necessary to deal with the challenges of VoIP protocols in Network Address Translation (NAT) environments.
-Bandwidth, latency and quality of service also become critical requirements for network and security infrastructure, when processing multiple simultaneous voice streams.
+Advanced protocols will dynamically allocate ports during call setup, requiring the opening and closing of ports at the security gateway on the demand level.
+Inspection of VoIP traffic at the network layer and the application level is necessary to deal with the challenges of VoIP protocols in Network Address Translation (NAT) environments.
+Bandwidth, latency, and quality of service also become critical requirements for network and security infrastructure when processing multiple simultaneous voice streams.

 Will your proposed system present a risk to your enterprise customers?
 Will it risk your reputation?